ahle-pro/kata_bank/README.md

 The "true" domain model should be represented by many views (diagrams, specifications, requirement text, etc...)
-We still miss some views here (i.e. sequence diagrams) But the real magic when combine DDD & BDD is that we could run the test cases automatically to control the quality of code with the scenarios written in our ubiquitous lanquage.
+We still miss some views here (i.e. sequence diagrams) But the real magic when combine DDD & BDD is that we could run the test cases automatically (JUnit) to control the quality of code with the scenarios written in our ubiquitous lanquage.

 ![JUnit results](/images/testcases1.PNG)